Summer Sale20% OFFView deals

 Practical Considerations

-Chronoid offers a full-featured 30-day free trial, after which a paid license is required.
+Chronoid offers a full-featured 7-day free trial, after which a paid license is required.
 It is exclusively available for macOS (version 12+ on both Intel and Apple Silicon), so students on Windows or looking for mobile tracking will need a different solution.
+If you're exploring budget-friendly options first, see our roundup of free time tracking software.
 For a deeper look into its capabilities, explore more about time tracking on Mac.

 2. Notion — Education Plan